-In the previous section we have seen for the example of a single day that tropical and subtropical GWs are frequently excited in the UTLS region above convection.
-In addition, for GWs which can be backtraced to the ground the ray-termination location is remote from any convection.
-In order to comprehend why this is surprising, we first introduce convection as the main tropical mechanism exciting GWs and briefly review the mechanisms proposed, by which convection may generate GWs (Sect.
+- 425 In the previous section we have seen for the example of a single day that tropical and subtropical GWs are frequently excited in the UTLS region above convection.
+In addition, for GWs which can be backtraced to the ground, the ray-termination location is remote from any convection.
+In order to comprehend why this is surprising, we first introduce convection as the main tropical mechanism exciting GWs and briefly review the mechanisms proposed, by which convection may generate GWs - 430 (Sect.
 4.1).
 We then (Sect.
 4.2) discuss the following questions: is the situation of 29 January 2008 typical?
 Is it possible to explain all low-latitude GWs by convective excitation?
 The spectral properties of convectively generated GWs are investigated in Sect.
-4.3 and 5 compared to results from other models and from measurements.
+4.3 and compared to results from other models and from measurements.
 Finally we ask in Sect.
 4.4 why convective GWs in ECMWF were not realistic.

-4.1 An overview of forcing mechanisms
+435 4.1 An overview of forcing mechanisms

 Two general concepts of GW excitation by convection are discussed.
-The first is called the moving mountain model (Pfister et al., 1993), because it is formulated in analogy to orographic GW excitation: at tropopause altitudes frequently a vertical wind shear is observed.
+The first is called the moving mountain model (Pfister et al., 1993), because it is formulated in analogy to orographic GW excitation: at tropopause altitudes frequently a vertical shear of the horizontal wind is observed.
 It is then assumed that a convective system uplifts the tropopause, causing an obstacle to which the wind reacts by vertical displacement in the same way as for orography on the ground.
+A real mountain wave

-A real mountain wave has zero phase speed with respect to the ground, but a convective tower moves with the tropopaheric wind and evolves and decays, implying a low ground-based phase speed.
+440 acts by vertical displacement in the same way as for orography on the ground.
+A real mountain wave has zero phase speed with respect to the ground, but a convective tower moves with the tropospheric wind and evolves and decays, implying a low ground-based phase speed.

 The second model assumes resonant forcing due to latent heat release.
-In its original formulation by Salby and Garcia (1987) two conditions are assumed for most effective forcing of waves: first that a consistent wave pattern is formed throughout the entire troposphere, and, second that the height of the forcing region (almost ground to 20 tropopause in the case of strong convection) equals half the vertical wavelength (or an odd-integer multiple).
-Based on the dispersion relation in mid frequency approximation $(N^2 \gg \hat{\omega}^2 \gg f^2)$:
+In its original formulation by Salby and Garcia (1987) two conditions are assumed for most effective forcing of waves: first that 445 a consistent wave pattern is formed throughout the entire troposphere, and, second that the height of the forcing region (almost ground to tropopause in the case of strong convection) equals half the vertical wavelength (or an odd-integer multiple).
+Based on the dispersion relation in mid frequency approximation ( $N^2 \gg \hat{\omega}^2 \gg f^2$ )

-$$\hat{\omega}^2 = \frac{k^2 N^2}{m^2} \Leftrightarrow \hat{c}^2 = \frac{N^2}{m^2} \Leftrightarrow \hat{c}^2 = \frac{N^2 \lambda_z^2}{(2\pi)^2}$$

-25 these assumptions govern the horizontal phase speed.
-For a typical tropopause height and tropospheric buoyancy frequency an intrinsic phase speed of ~ $30 \,\mathrm{m\,s}^{-1}$ is estimated for the maximum of the excited GWMF distribution.
-Modern formulations (e.g.,

-Beres et al., 2005; Song and Chun, 2008) are more sophisticated.
+$$\hat{\omega}^2 = \frac{k^2 N^2}{m^2} \Leftrightarrow \hat{c}^2 = \frac{N^2}{m^2} \Leftrightarrow \hat{c}^2 = \frac{N^2 \lambda_z^2}{(2\pi)^2} \tag{3}$$ these assumptions govern the horizontal phase speed.
+For a typical tropopause height and tropospheric buoyancy frequency an intrinsic phase speed of $\sim 30 \,\mathrm{m\,s^{-1}}$ is estimated for the maximum of the excited GWMF distribution.
+Modern formulations (e.g., Beres et al., 2005; Song and Chun, 2008) are more sophisticated.
 Still, also in modern formulations a consistent forcing throughout the troposphere is most effective in exciting GWs.
-Accordingly, the phase speed distribution of GWMF takes its maximum in the range of $10-30 \text{ ms}^{-1}$, but even much faster waves contribute significantly.
+Accordingly, the phase speed distribution of GWMF 455 takes its maximum in the range of $10-30 \,\mathrm{m\,s^{-1}}$ , but even much faster waves contribute significantly.
 Such phase speed distributions match well observations (e.g., Preusse et al., 2001; Ern and Preusse, 2012).